rickgennis/managebackups/src/managebackups.1.md

 : Specify the path to **managebackups** if it isn't installed in /usr/local/bin.
 See **--sched**.

 **--recalc**
 : Recalcuate all disk usage for a profile.
+Use with -p.
 This should never be necessary.

 ## 1. Take Backups Options
 Backups options are noted as {1F} for single-file applicable, {FB} for faub-backup applicable, or {both}.